ausdfrost/round_robin_person_decoding/README.md

 # round_robin_person_decoding
 My contributions to the CSNL Round Robin Person Decoding analysis, a large project that occupied my third year at the University of Oregon.
-The publication is slated as 'Person Decoding Classification Searchlight Analysis' and is currently in review.
+The analysis publication is titled as 'Decoding Person Identity of Known Others' and is currently in review.

 ## directory structure
 There are preprocessing and analysis pipelines for the study: